Carolina College of Natural Health Sciences

 Mint clears all forms of stagnation - in the stomach, blood, gallbladder, lymph, lungs, and even emotions.
 This ability to clear, along with its diaphoretic quality (releases heat via sweat), improves circulation and metabolism for those who need a little boost.

-Is Moroccan Mint Tea Good for My Ayurvedic Diet?
+Is Moroccan Mint Tea a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Moroccan Mint Tea' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.